colinzhu/vertx-db-task-queue/README.md

 - [x] Task processing error handling - done
 - [x] reenqueue - done
 - [x] junit - done
-- [x] API to handle ERROR task - call reenqueue API
 - [ ] micrometer - create_time -> delete_time, checkout_time -> delete_time
 - [ ] expose ATTEMPT in Task?
-- [ ] test: when 2 instances, 1 is down but without checked-out tasks in progress, the 2nd instance will continue to process
+- [ ] test: when 2 instances, 1 is down but with checked-out tasks in progress, the 2nd instance will continue to process
+- [ ] support API: search, reprocess, mark as STOPPED